We operate from one of the UK’s first carbon-neutral off-grid large-scale

 Saving 165,000 tonnes of carbon over the next 25 years

-We are able to produce up to 6,000 kW per day of electricity and up to 8,136 kW per day of thermal heat.
+At the Gosfield site, there is an Anaerobic digestion facility to produce up to 6,000 kW per day of electricity and up to 8,136 kW per day of thermal heat.
 Producing enough electricity to power 619 homes per day and thermally heat approximately 150 homes per day.

 Evolving our processes is key to reducing our carbon footprint and working with the local communities to help educate and empower sustainable choices.